fkesheh/mcpsh/README.md

 # mcpsh

-A clean, simple command-line interface for interacting with Model Context Protocol (MCP) servers using FastMCP.
+A progressive CLI and Python API for interacting with Model Context Protocol (MCP) servers using FastMCP.

 **Transform any MCP server into a CLI tool** - perfect for AI agents, automation scripts, and manual operations.
 Get the rich ecosystem of MCP tools with the simplicity and universality of the command line.

 ## Features

+- 🎯 **Progressive Interface** - Natural, intuitive command flow that guides you through discovery
+- 🐍 **Python API** - Import directly in Python scripts for programmatic access
 - 🚀 **Simple & Fast** - Built with FastMCP for reliable MCP communication
 - ⚡ **Zero Install** - Run with `uvx mcpsh` without installation
 - 📋 **List & Discover** - Explore tools, resources, and prompts from any MCP server